getmyisland/scp-observer-modding/README.md

 If an SCP has animations you can see a template animation controller for them located inside the `References` folder.
 Copy the animation controller for your SCP into the `Skin` folder and proceed.

+IMPORTANT: Animations like Idle, Walk, Run need to enable loop in order to work as Unity does this not automatically. ([See the checkbox at image C](https://docs.unity3d.com/Manual/class-AnimationClip.html))

 ###### SCP-173

 You can skip this section as SCP-173 doesn't have animations in the game.